tjodelberg/verilog-mode-quickstart/README.md

   3. Verilog-mode plugin for Emacs.
   4. Verilog-mode plugin for Vim.

-You can install these manually or use this git repo.
-All of this is already configured in the `.vimrc_example` and the `elisp` folder included here.
+You can install these manually or clone this git repo with all the configured files.

 ## Quick start
   1. Get Vundle: